KittyCAD/modeling-app/docs/kcl/std.md

 #### Arguments

 * `plane`: `SketchData` - Data for start sketch on.
 You can start a sketch on a plane or an extrude group.
+(REQUIRED)
 ```
 "XY" |
 "-XY" |